pyTooling/Actions/README.md

 Note that the tag and the pre-release need to be created manually the first time.
 The workflow above will fail if the release does not exist.

 The default tag name is `tip`, but it can be optionally overriden through option `tag` or setting envvar `INPUT_TAG`.

+If you systematically want to remove previous artifacts (e.g. old versions), set the `rm` option to true.